Gaius-Augustus/BRAKER/README.md

         Markov model that uses hints from external sources.
 BMC Bioinformatics 7, 62.

--   If any kind of AUGUSTUS training was performed by BRAKER, cite :
+-   If any kind of AUGUSTUS training was performed by BRAKER, NCBI BLAST will have been used, therefore cite:

     -   Altschul, A.F., Gish, W., Miller, W., Myers, E.W. and Lipman, D.J.
 (1990).
 A basic local alignment search tool.
 J Mol Biol,